chrisvidal/death-notes/_posts/2016-12-04-death-cafe-3rd-dec-notes.md

 ![Kali Majapahit Free Hugs 2016](/images/events/KM_Free_Hugs_Singapore_2016.jpg  "Kali Majapahit Free Hugs 2016"){: width="100%"}*Kali Majapahit Free Hugs 2016*

-No need to say how much our heart (dear friends and I) were open before this death cafe event.
+No need to say how much our heart (dear friends and I) were open  and imbued with love before this death cafe event.

+This was my second time attending a death cafe session.
+I guess the reason why i came back is that somewhere in me i am hoping to be able to facilitate future death cafe sessions.

 Now the notes about the beautiful and flowing session organised by [The Still Space](https://thestillspace.org/what-we-do/workshops-and-events/death-cafe/){:target="_blank"}.